released/NUC131BSP_IAP_UART_APROM/README.md

 		- if two checksum result are different , will stuck in Boot loader , and wait for ISP code update

+		- press digit 1 , to erase checksum , return to Boot loader , and wait for ISP code update

 ![image](https://github.com/released/NUC131BSP_IAP_UART_APROM/blob/main/LDROM_checksum_err.jpg)

 		- if boot from application code , to LDROM code , by press digit Z